NAGULKS/NAGULKS/README.md

 <p>
 - 🖥️ IoT Developer Intern – Magnertia TBI@KEC
   - Integrated hardware with software and uploaded data to the cloud.
-  - Developed IoT systems for real-time monitoring.
+  - Developed IoT systems for real-time monitoring.<br>

 - ☕ Java Full Stack Developer Intern – Izeon
   - Assisted in frontend and backend development using Java technologies.